 Register for a Class

-If you would like to schedule a class please click on the “Sign-up” button and complete the on-line form.
-An invoice will be emailed separately to make payment and complete the booking.
+If you would like to schedule a class click on the ‘Sign-up’ button and complete the on-line form.
+Please includes dates or timeframe as well as details of your paddling experience.
+A booking link will be emailed separately to provide payment and complete the registration process.

 I offer river SUP classes in association with California Watersport Collective on the South Fork of the American River.
 The river flows through the Coloma Valley located in the heart of California’s gold country, about 1 hour Northeast of Sacramento and 1.5 hours West of South Lake Tahoe.